N8GMZ’s RFI Hunting Rig

 Finding the Bad Power Pole & What to do After

 Eventually (hopefully) you will narrow the RFI noise down to 2 or maybe 3 poles in a small area.
-Even with attenuation you may have some trouble determining which pole it is coming from.
-You may hear it on multiple poles if it is loud enough.
+Even with attenuation you may have some trouble determining which pole it is coming from and you may hear it on multiple poles, if it is loud enough.
 This is where you will employ a “Conquer by Dividing” method.
 Stand equidistant between two poles and point your antenna at each.
 One should be louder.
 Go to that pole and then past it until you are equidistant from the loud pole and the next pole.
 Point the antenna at each pole.
 If the pole you passed is still the loudest, then that is your pole.

-Determining which power line pole is causing the RFI is as accurate as you will be able to get with the N8GMZ RFI Rig or any Yagi/radio setup.
+Determining which power pole is causing the RFI is as accurate as you will be able to get with the N8GMZ RFI Rig or any Yagi/radio setup.
 An ultrasonic dish is needed to isolate the exact component on the pole that is noisy.
 It could be a lighting arrestor, a cracked insulator, a fused switch, or even the staples used to secure wire to the pole.
-At some point I may build a dish, but for now, the Yagi has worked well enough to determine the pole with power line RFI and phone in a repair request.

 I was lucky enough to be put in touch directly with the local field engineer, and he even let me know when he would be in the area to verify the noise.
 I was able to meet him and we both were able to identify the noise with our own equipment.
 He later emailed me and let me know that a work order had been issued for the repair to the primary suspect pole, as well as the pole next to it that was also fairly loud, but not as loud as the first.